eu-digital-identity-wallet/eudi-lib-android-wallet-core/docs/wallet-core/eu.europa.ec.eudi.wallet.transactionLogging.presentation/-transaction-log-builder/with-request.md

 -
    DeviceRequest: Stores the raw request bytes.
 -
-   [OpenId4VpRequest](../../eu.europa.ec.eudi.wallet.transfer.openId4vp/-open-id4-vp-request/index.md): Extracts and stores the presentation definition from the resolved request object.
-Requires the resolved request to be ResolvedRequestObject.OpenId4VPAuthorization and the presentation query to be PresentationQuery.ByPresentationDefinition.
+   [OpenId4VpRequest](../../eu.europa.ec.eudi.wallet.transfer.openId4vp/-open-id4-vp-request/index.md): Extracts and stores the presentation definition or digital credentials query from the resolved request object.
+Requires the resolved request to be ResolvedRequestObject.OpenId4VPAuthorization and the presentation query to be either PresentationQuery.ByPresentationDefinition or PresentationQuery.ByDigitalCredentialsQuery.
 -
    Other request types: Marks the log status as [TransactionLog.Status.Error](../../eu.europa.ec.eudi.wallet.transactionLogging/-transaction-log/-status/-error/index.md).